Bumpeez – Shark Tank Season 16

 What Happened to Bumpeez on Shark Tank Season 16?

-The founders stated their company was expected to make over $1 million, this, and Schaya was also waiting to spend $2.2 million in the next year.
-The sharks were curious as to why the duo only sought $100,000 and after a short discussion between the founders and Schaya.
+The founders stated their company was expected to make over $1 million; Schaya was also waiting to spend $2.2 million in the next year.
+The sharks were curious as to why the duo only sought $100,000, and after a short discussion between the founders and Schaya.

-It was agreed that was acceptable, however, the founders expressed hope someone would be able to help negotiate licensing arrangements.
+It was agreed that this was acceptable; however, the founders expressed hope that someone would be able to help negotiate licensing arrangements.
 Bergida and Schaya dominated the conversation by praising each other over the standing sales figures and were delighted by the product.

-Bergida, an overly buisness oriented man, gives insight into his life and how he got into the field showing his excitement bears so much depth that it clouds his judgment.
-Furthermore, he has patented the working out of the toy car, making the product much more appealing.
+Bergida, an overly business-oriented man, gives insight into his life and how he got into the field, showing his excitement bears so much depth that it clouds his judgment.
+Furthermore, he has patented the working of the toy car, making the product much more appealing.

 Did Bumpeez’s Pitch Make The Cut To Get A Deal?